Skip to content

 # Compute network connectivity from Qn distribution

-nc = compute_network_connectivity(qn)
+nc = compute_network_connectivity(total_qn)

 print(f"Network connectivity: {nc:.2f}")